-Emphasis of matter - Recoverability of VAT
+Emphasis of matter -recoverability of value added tax

-We draw your attention to Note 4 of the financial statements, which describes the group's assessment over the VAT receivable balance of £317,129 in Tanzania.
-The Group have explained their assessment over the recoverability within critical accounting estimates and conclude this to be recoverable.
-The financial statements do not include the adjustments that would result if the Group was unable to fully recover this.
-Our opinion is not modified in this respect.
+We draw your attention to Note 4 of the financial statements, which describes the group's assessment over the VAT receivable balance of £292,754 in Tanzania.
+The group have explained their assessment over the recoverability within critical accounting estimates and conclude this to be recoverable.
+The financial statements do not include the adjustments that would result if the group was unable to fully recover this.